normal

 The Magical Trance

 Magic is the science and art of causing change to occur in conformity with will.
 The will can only become magically effective when the mind is focused and not interfering with the will.
-The mind must first discipline itself to focus it’s entire attention on some meaningless phenomenon.
+The mind must first discipline itself to focus its entire attention on some meaningless phenomenon.
 If an attempt is made to focus on some form of desire, the effect is short circuited by lust of result.
 Egotistical identification, fear of failure, and the reciprocal desire not to achieve desire, arising from our dual nature, destroy the result.

 Therefore, when selecting topics for concentration, choose subjects of no spiritual, egotistical, intellectual, emotional, or useful significance -meaningless things.